karthiknadar1204/kitkat/langsmith-sdk/README.md

 ### Traces Not Appearing

-1. Check backend is running: `curl http://localhost:3002/api/traces -H "X-API-Key: your_key"`
-2. Verify `KYRA_TRACING=true` in `.env`
+1. Verify `KYRA_TRACING=true` in `.env`
-3. Check API key is valid
+2. Check API key is valid and properly set
-4. Review console logs for error messages
+3. Review console logs for error messages
+4. Ensure network connectivity to Kyra backend
+5. Check if traces appear in your Kyra dashboard

 ### High Latency